Together We Thrive: AIV Hits the Ground Running on the UK PACT Project

 “We assessed the business, offered tailored technical assistance and will deliver an investment memo to help them qualify for impact-linked finance from us or from other investors in the project,” explained Aldo.

-Later in the trip, AIV team joined the mission with members from RA, TN and the British Embassy in Lima to visit the 4 enterprises in the region, learning about their challenges and how they could be supported by the consortium in the next couple of years.
+Later in the trip, the AIV team joined members from Rainforest Alliance, Terra Nuova, and the British Embassy in Lima.
+They visited the four enterprises in the region, learning about their challenges and how the consortium could support them in the coming years.

-A 20% rise in both sales revenue and volumes for SMEs and cooperatives;
+A 20% rise in both sales revenue and volumes for SMEs and cooperatives.

-Four new trade agreements, including two with UK partners;
+Four new trade agreements, including two with UK partners.

 Expansion of sustainable management across thousands of hectares of tropical forest.

-We are grateful to our partners and supporters: UK Embassy in Lima, Foreign, Commonwealth and Development Office (FCDO), and the Department for Energy Security and Net Zero (DESNZ).
+We are grateful to our partners and supporters: the UK Embassy in Lima, the Foreign, Commonwealth and Development Office (FCDO), and the Department for Energy Security and Net Zero (DESNZ).
 The UK PACT programme is delivered by Palladium International.

 #FirstFieldTrip #AmazonConservation #SustainableTrade #ImpactInvesting #ClimateFinance #ForestEconomy #NonTimberForestProducts #NatureBasedSolutions